 2006 Wyoming Cowboy and Cowgirl Basketball Media Day, 10/18/06

-Joe Legerski completes his tenth season as the head women's basketball coach at the University of Wyoming.
+Joe Legerski will be entering his 11th season as the head women's basketball coach at the University of Wyoming.
 He was named head coach on May 1, 2003 and became the sixth head coach in Cowgirl history.

 He recorded his first career coaching victory on Dec.
 13, 2003, as Wyoming defeated Montana State Billings, 62-51.
 His first conference win came on Jan.
 17, 2004 against rival BYU.

 In his first season, he guided the Cowgirls to an 11-18 record overall and a 6-8 mark in the Mountain West Conference including their first ever Mountain West Conference Tournament victory in school history.
 Two Cowgirls also garnered All-Conference awards as he earned MW Coach of the Year honors in his first year with the program.

 In 2004-05, he helped the Cowgirls to a 16-12 overall mark, along with a 7-7 record and a fourth place finish in the MWC.
 It was the highest they'd finished in conference play since 1996-97.
 They swept BYU for the first time since 1994-95 and earned a 72-67 win over the Colorado Buffaloes which snapped a 13-game losing streak.
 Three Cowgirls earned All-MW awards including Ashley Elliott who earned First Team All-MW honors for the second year in a row.

 For the 2005-06 season, the Cowgirls completed the year 21-9 overall, while finishing 10-6 overall in the Mountain West Conference.
 They made an appearance in the WNIT for only the third time in school history.
 The 21-wins were at the time the most since the 1989-90 season when they went 24-8 and the ten conference victories at the time tied an all-time school record which was set in 1978-79.
 Three Cowgirls garnered All-Conference honors, including Hanna Zavecz who earned First Team All-MW and Defensive Player of the Year honors along with Megan McGuffey who took home the MW Newcomer of the Year award.